 For example, the Apex Learning platform creates digital learning solutions that allow students to track their progress throughout the semester.
 Teachers have access to real-time data and updated information to develop or adapt lesson plans to their students’ needs.
 Another example is the Knowre, which analyzes progress, identifies a particular student’s strengths and weaknesses, and generates appropriate task sets.

 Then there’s also secretive and scalable Miro that takes modern education and working with data to the next level.
 Teachers can use it both synchronously and asynchronously to provide quick feedback on students’ work, improving their approaches.
 This real-time board is also useful for product development – with it, you can visually collaborate anytime anywhere across your company.

 This new online education format gets more and more popular every year.
 With classical online education, you purchase a separate course, view it, complete assignments, receive feedback (if available), and receive a course completion document.

 At the beginning or in the middle of the course, you may suddenly realize that you are not interested in the program or even the whole subject itself.
-However, you have already paid for the course, or hire someone from an eLearning software development company and it can’t be cancelled (in rare cases, they offer a refund guarantee) – this is when subscription-based education is the solution.
+However, you have already paid for the course, or hired someone from an eLearning software development company and it can’t be cancelled (in rare cases, they offer a refund guarantee) – this is when subscription-based education is the solution.